ozw1z5rd/oqtadrive/README.md

 - The resistors in the data lines (`DATA1` & `DATA2`) and `WR.PROTECT` are not strictly required, the original *Microdrives* don't have them.
 I still recommend using them, since they will limit the current that can flow should there ever be a conflict between these outputs and the *Interface 1*, *QL*, or other *Microdrives*.

 - The switching diodes (1N4148 or similar) in the `WR.PROTECT` and `/ERASE` lines are strictly required when using the adapter together with actual *Microdrives*.
-It protects the according GPIOs `D6` and `D5` on the *Nano* from over-voltage coming from the drives, and prevents `D5` from activating the erase head in an actual *Microdrive* unit when it is running.
+It protects the according GPIOs `D6` and `D5` on the *Arduino* from over-voltage coming from the drives, and prevents `D5` from activating the erase head in an actual *Microdrive* unit when it is running.

 - `COMMS_OUT` is only used when you want to daisy chain actual *Microdrives* behind the *OqtaDrive* adapter, instead of having the adapter at the end of the chain (see below for more details). `D7` needs to be connected to `COMMS_IN` of the first hardware drive in this case.
 By doing this, you can freely move the hardware drives as a group to wherever you need them in the chain, or turn them off completely.

-- Connecting the 9V to `Vin` on the *Nano* is while not strictly required, still recommended.
-Without this, the *Nano* is only powered when connected to USB.
-If it's disconnected and the *Spectrum* or *QL* is powered on, current will be injected into the *Nano* via its GPIO pins.
-This may be outside the spec of the micro-controller on the *Nano*.
+- Connecting the 9V to `Vin` on the *Arduino* is while not strictly required, still recommended.
+Without this, the *Arduino* is only powered when connected to USB.
+If it's disconnected and the *Spectrum* or *QL* is powered on, current will be injected into the *Arduino* via its GPIO pins.
+This may be outside the spec of the micro-controller on the *Arduino*.
 So to be on the safe side, connect it, but don't skip the diode in that case!
 Any 1A diode such as a 1N4002 will do.

 - You may also connect two LEDs for indicating read & write activity to pins `D12` and `D11`, respectively (don't forget resistors).
 By default, the LEDs are on during idle and start blinking during activity.
 If you want them to be off during idle, set `LED_RW_IDLE_ON` to `false` in `oqtadrive.ino`.

 - In addition to the LEDs, you can also connect a small vibration motor, such as an *Adafruit 1201* to `D10`, to get a nice mechanical sound whenever a drive is active.
 Adds to the atmosphere ;-) However, you need a transistor to drive the motor, it's not advisable to connect it directly (see for example [here](http://learningaboutelectronics.com/Articles/Vibration-motor-circuit.php)) **Important**: Do not use the 3.3V output for the supply voltage!
-On the *Nano*, this is rated at only 30mA!
+On the *Arduino Nano* for example, this is rated at only 30mA!
 Pin `D10` is operated in *PWM* mode, to control the vibration level.
 With setting `RUMBLE_LEVEL` in `oqtadrive.ino` you can choose the default level after power on, and with `oqtactl config --rumble`, change this when the adapter is running.

 - When designing a case for the adapter that should work with *Spectrum* and *QL*, keep in mind that on the *QL*, the edge connector is on the right hand side of the unit, while it is on the left for the *Interface 1*.